MechMadHog/mechmadhog.com/README.md

 **Source code for my personal website:** [mechmadhog.com](https://mechmadhog.com)

-This is my **personal and informal site** — a running record of my interests, artwork, comedy, and adventures.
+This is my **informal site** — a record of my interests, artwork, comedy, and adventures.
 It’s where I collect the things that make me who I am: projects, ideas, sketches, and stories that don’t belong on my professional site.

 ---